Engine Yard

-Engine Yard is a San Francisco, California based, privately held platform as a service company focused on Ruby on Rails, PHP and Node.js deployment and management.
+Engine Yard is a San Francisco, California, based, privately held platform as a service company focused on Ruby on Rails, PHP and Node.js deployment and management.

 History

 Engine Yard, founded in 2006, offers a cloud application management platform.
-Engine Yard co-founders include Tom Mornini, Lance Walley and Ezra Zygmuntowicz.
+Engine Yard cofounders include Tom Mornini, Lance Walley and Ezra Zygmuntowicz.

-John Dillon joined Engine Yard as CEO in 2009, and previously held the position of CEO at Salesforce.com from 1999 through 2001.
+John Dillon joined Engine Yard as CEO in 2009.
+He previously held the position of CEO at Salesforce.com from 1999 to 2001.

 Engine Yard has sponsored a number of open-source projects since 2009.

 In August 2011, Engine Yard acquired Orchestra.io to add PHP expertise to the Engine Yard team and platform.
 In September 2011, the company launched a partner program that includes over 40 cloud technology companies.
 These partners provide add-on services such as application performance management, email deliverability, load testing and more, within the Engine Yard Platform.

 In November 2011, the company added the Node.js server-side framework into its PaaS.

 In early 2012, Engine Yard reported that its revenue doubled year over year to $28 million in 2011, and the number of paying customers rose 50 percent to 2,000 in that time.
 Engine Yard claims that with its $28 million in revenue for 2011 it is the leading open platform as a service.

+Early in 2013, under the guidance of Eamon Leonard and PJ Hagerty, Engine Yard began what many recognize as the first Developer Relations team.
+Bringing together content, events, and other outreach ideas, the team delivered to developers educational and promotional materials.
+The methods used were shared with GitHub, Twilio, and New Relic in an effort to improve the experience of developers across the board.